MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

 - Add sites to the allowed list by providing URL

-- Remove sites to the allowed list by providing URL
+- Remove sites from the allowed list by providing URL

 - Get the existing list of URLs that are added in allow list